-grep "text string" file1 file2 ... filen
+grep "text string" file1 file2 ... fileN

-3) To search (recursively) inside all files in a portion (or all) of the UNIX file tree for some text grep -R "text string" directory
+3) To search (recursively) inside all files in a branch of the UNIX file tree for some text grep -R "text string" directory grep usage - search output of a command

 Is the CUPS daemon (print service) running right now?